Pr0xximity999/Quartz/content/School/Year 2/S1/Computer Networks/4 - Delay, Loss, throughput.md

 Your throughput is defined by the slowest medium, since that will bottleneck the rest.

 ## Internet scenario
-Since your’e not alone on the internet, you have to share your internet bandwidth with other people from your isp (internet service provider).
+Since your’e not alone on the internet, you have to share your internet bandwidth with other people from your ISP (internet service provider).
 This can also impact your throughput at peak usage times.

 # Pipelining
 Instead of waiting for a single package to get acknowledged (stop and wait), a machine can send multiple packets in parallel, which drastically improves performance.
 This is called pipelining.